-You can apply on Volunteer.gov , and Ranger Rebecca Lowe will follow up with your application with a request for a resume and references.
+You can email Ranger Stephen Ware and he will follow up with your application with a request for a resume and references.
 Applicants who pass the interview will be formally signed as a volunteer and complete the required training.
-Please read more about the position below or on Volunteer.gov.

 Main Goals for This Position to Accomplish

 Learn about the Battle of Guilford Court House – the military regiments and leaders who engaged at the site on March 15, 1781.

 Learn about the history of the park’s preservation by the Guilford Battleground Company and the National Park Service.